tcltk/tcl/doc/markdown/FileSystem.md

 The **Tcl\_Filesystem** structures are manipulated using the following methods.

 **Tcl\_FSRegister** takes a pointer to a filesystem structure and an optional piece of data to associated with that filesystem.
 On calling this function, Tcl will attach the filesystem to the list of known filesystems, and it will become fully functional immediately.
-Tcl does not check if the same filesystem is registered multiple times (and in general that is not a good thing to do). **TCL\_OK** will be returned.
+Tcl does not check if the same filesystem is registered multiple times (and in general that is not a good thing to do).
+[TCL\_OK][catch] will be returned.

-**Tcl\_FSUnregister** removes the given filesystem structure from the list of known filesystems, if it is known, and returns **TCL\_OK**.
-If the filesystem is not currently registered, **TCL\_ERROR** is returned.
+**Tcl\_FSUnregister** removes the given filesystem structure from the list of known filesystems, if it is known, and returns [TCL\_OK][catch].
+If the filesystem is not currently registered, [TCL\_ERROR][catch] is returned.

 **Tcl\_FSData** will return the clientData associated with the given filesystem, if that filesystem is registered.
 Otherwise it will return NULL.